rohan-kekatpure/rohan-kekatpure.github.io/_posts/2022-01-01-getting-started-with-esp8266.md

            esp8266-20210902-v1.17.bin
 ```

 The command for loading the firmware is a bit long.
-We can copy paste it on the commandline as is, or editing it
+We can copy-paste it on the commandline as is, or editing it
 into a single line by removing the backslashes.
 The crucial input here is the baud rate.
 The recommended baud rate is
 115200.
-Higher the baud rate, the faster the upload/download of the data from the chip.
+The Higher the baud rate, the faster the upload/download of the data from the chip.
 Note that the recommended
 baud rate differs from 9600 written on the bottom of the chip.
 The `--verify` and `-fm dio` options can be skipped,
 but I found that skipping them leads to corrupted loads.